Share

 Failing health

-Perhaps artistic rebirth means bringing back a piece that had faded away.
+Perhaps artistic rebirth means bringing back a piece that has faded away.
 A desire remains to make a final brushstroke, the last revision, or return to previous work.
 It is a universal experience that aging is a challenge for everyone.

 Conclusion